dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/collaborators.md

 ## Adding collaborators

 You can add collaborators to your project when you first create it, but you can also go back and add (as well as configure and remove) collaborators later.
-From the main project page, click "Edit project" and select "Collaborators" from the "Project checklist" on the right-hand side of the page.
+From the main project page, click "Edit project" and select "Collaborators" from the Project Checklist on the right-hand side of the page.
 You can search for an individual to add by typing their name or email address into the search box under "Add collaborators."

 ![add collaborators](../images/add_collaborators.png)